 Step 2 - Click the Play button on the desired conversation

-Step 3 - When the Verba player appears, click on the WMV icon on the left side of the player
+Step 3 - When the Verba player appears, click on the Transcode tab on the left side of the player

-Step 4 - Click "Convert" and wait until the transcoding finishes (it will show the progress)
+Step 4 - Select the video format, then click "Convert" and wait until the transcoding finishes (it will show the progress)